People of all ages are drowning in debt. Here’s how to teach kids about money before it’s too late.

-I’m convinced that the best way to teach kids about money is to start introducing it to them young.
+Im convinced that the best way to teach kids about money is to start introducing it to kids when they’re young.
 Let them pay for things at the grocery store.
 Talk to them about why you make buying decisions.
-Explain where money comes from.
+Explain where the money comes from.

 Giving Your Child an Income